xy463938/xy463938/README.md

 - 👋 Hi, I’m @xy463938
 - 👀 I’m interested in skateboarding and tennis.
-And I like to play games, such as Valorant, shooter and so on.
+And I like to play games, such as Valorant, Naruto Shippuden and so on.
 - 🌱 I’m currently learning mathematics and computer science.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...